WHAT'S NEW

 In January 2023, Aurora began its Equine program.
 Initially, we participated in a boarding program and now we have Maverick and Maggie, as our permanent residents.

 Living onsite, the clients can interact with the horses daily.
-We also have sessions with our equine expert, Amanda who educates the clients on proper care, handling, grooming, and safely guides their experience.
+We also have Equine Assisted Learning sessions with our equine expert Trix Strebal from Classical Equitation, who educates the clients on proper care, handling, grooming, and safely guides their experience.

-Our mission is to expand the animal-assisted therapy program to include other animals for the clients to engage and care for.
+In July of 2024 we added two new friends to the herd, miniature donkeys Archie and Edith, for the clients to engage and care for.
 It is all part of our holistic approach to recovery.

 5468796 Architecture